Chung King Studios: Varick Street studio

 In 1993, now in high demand among rap artists, Chung King Studios moved 10 blocks west to a penthouse on the twelfth floor of 170 Varick Street in the Hudson Square neighborhood.
 The two-floor, multimillion-dollar facility became one of the premiere studio spaces in the world with four themed rooms; the red room, the blue room, the green room, and the gold room.
-The studio’s 15-year collaboration with Def Jam finally came to an end in 1999.
+The studio's 15-year collaboration with Def Jam finally came to an end in 1999.
 In January 2010, Chung King abruptly vacated their Varick Street studio after 17 years.

 37th Street studio

 Chung King Studios reopened in March 2012 in the Midtown area in a space previously operated by Skyline Studios.
 They built a 5,000-square-foot facility at 36 West 37th Street, two miles north of the former location, containing two recording studios and a space for live performances.
-After less than three years, on February 13, 2015, King recorded the final session in the studio’s history.
+After less than three years, on February 13, 2015, King recorded the final session in the studio's history.
 He cited reasons for the closure that included rent that was no longer affordable at $25,000 a month, the difficulty of moving equipment through New York City, and a changing music business in which record companies were unwilling to pay the going rate for a large studio.
 The space was taken over by Steve Salett, founder of Saltlands Studio in Brooklyn.
 Renamed Reservoir Studios, this business still occupies the space (as of 2020).

 Accolades

-Chung King Studios became known as the “Abbey Road of hip hop.”
-The studio was recognized as one of the most successful audio recording and production facilities in the world, nominated by Mix magazine Tech Awards for Outstanding Acoustic Design on several occasions.
+Chung King Studios became known as the "Abbey Road of hip hop".
+The studio was recognized as one of the most successful audio recording and production facilities in the world, nominated by Mix magazine's Tech Awards for Outstanding Acoustic Design on several occasions.
 Founder John King received numerous RIAA Industry Awards and a SPARS award for recording excellence.
 The music produced by Chung King Studios has sold over 300 million units and generated $4.5 billion.